madak1hallgato/TSP_ppke-msc-scipython-project/README.md

 ## Diagrams

+This repository contains designed diagrams for class, sequence, and use case, which help in understanding the structure and behavior of the application.

 ### Class Diagram

+This diagram provides a static view of the system, illustrating the structure of the application by showing the classes, their attributes, methods, and the relationships among them.

 <p align="center">
    <img src="images/class_diagramm.png" width="90%" />
 </p>

 ### Sequence Diagram

+The sequence diagram provides a dynamic view of the system, illustrating the process interactions arranged in a time sequence.
+It demonstrates how a user starts the application, selects cities, chooses an algorithm, runs the algorithm, displays results, optionally stops the calculation, and finally closes the application.

 <p align="center">
    <img src="images/sequence_diagramm.png" width="90%" />